pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/inputs-outputs.md

 ## Working with Outputs and JSON {#outputs-and-json}

 Often in the course of working with web technologies, you encounter JavaScript Object Notation (JSON) which is a popular specification for representing data.
-Pulumi provides first-class helper functions for working with deserializing JSON string outputs into your language's native objects and serializing your language's native objects to JSON string outputs.
+Pulumi provides first-class helper functions for deserializing JSON string outputs into your language's native objects and serializing your language's native objects to JSON string outputs.

-Outputs that contain strings cannot be used directly in operations such as string concatenation.
-String interpolation lets you more easily build a string out of various output values, without needing {{< pulumi-apply >}} or [Output.all](/docs/reference/pkg/python/pulumi#pulumi.Output.all).
-You can use string interpolation to export a stack output, provide a dynamically computed string as a new resource argument, or even for diagnostic purposes.

-The following is an example of Pulumi code that operates on a JSON object and removes all of the policy satements by setting it to an empty list.
 {{< chooser language "javascript,typescript,python,go,csharp" >}}

 {{% choosable language javascript %}}

 ### Example Converting Outputs to JSON

+The following example allows you to natively represent the definition of an AWS Step Function State Machine and easily embed outputs from other resources in your stack.

 ```javascript
 const stateMachine = new awsnative.stepfunctions.StateMachine("stateMachine", {